tmbdev-tutorials/das2024-keynote/presentation.md

 theme: default
 paginate: true
 html: true
-footer: 'OCR and LLMs Presentation'
+footer: 'Document Analysis in the Era of LLMs'

 headingDivider: 2
 ---